laestrada/laestrada.github.io/resume.md

 Science Department Prize in Environmental Science

 ### Relevant Experience

+**Scientific Programmer**, GEOS-Chem Support Team, Harvard University\
+Supervised by Dr. Daniel Jacob

+* Supporting postdocs and graduate students on research projects requiring technical expertise

+* Further developing and improving the capability of running GEOS-Chem and GCHP on the cloud

+* Developing structural updates to the model’s analysis tools (GCPy) and chemical solver (KPP)

+* Providing user support to a vibrant community of users via github issues

 **Software Engineer**, Nevo Technologies

 * Worked as part of a high velocity agile development team on a wide